jaskaransinghbhalla/COL106/README.md

-# COL106
+# COL106 | Data Structures & Algorithms
-- COL106 is the Data structures and Algorithms course at IIT Delhi, New Delhi, India
+**COL106 is the Data structures and Algorithms course at IIT Delhi, New Delhi, India**

 ## Assignment 1
 - Frequency of Letters
 - Method Overloading